philc/book-notes/business/founders - jimmy soni.md

 * Levchin learned programming as a kid in the Ukraine helping his mom detect radiation in food.
   Emigrated to Chicago when he was 16; Ukraine was hostile to Jews.
 Had little money.
 * UIUC undergrad.
 Hallmark of his intensity.
-  * "Levchin soon became consumsed by the world wide web and found networks and forums full of kindred digital spirits."
+  * "Levchin soon became consumed by the world wide web and found networks and forums full of kindred digital spirits."
 * Marc Andreessen was from UIUC; he did Mosiac while there and then started Netsacpe.
 * "One thing that really shaped me -- and probably a lot of other people at Illinois -- was this